What Should Be In A Family Emergency Binder?

 While some may include more emergency bag checklists and food storage info, the basic Family Emergency Binder should be lean and mean to grab and go.
 These are things that you really need in case of emergency.
 It’s better to be prepared anytime.
 We’ll never know when disaster strikes.
 That is why we need to be ready for our family.
 In times of crisis, it is great to have something to hold on to that will potentially be a lifesaver.

-Why You Need a Family Emergency Binder?
+Why do You Need a Family Emergency Binder?

 Not only is having something handy in your house for day-to-day use good, but in the event of a quick evacuation for something like a hurricane, flood, fire, tornado, or earthquake, you want to have something easy to grab that has all of your vital information, documents, and notes for your family.